skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/35.png

-6. Now, let’s make a child by **clicking on Childform** on the left. **Click on optional properties** at the bottom first.
-Then assign him to the guardian you just created a step ago. **Leave the medprovider, members, and immunizations empty**
+6. Now, let’s make a child by **clicking on Childform on the left and then clicking on Create New Asset.
+Click on optional properties at the bottom first.** Then assign him to the guardian you just created a step ago. **Leave the medprovider, members, and immunizations empty**

 ::